Stability of equilibria for the $\mathfrak{so}(4)$ free rigid body: Nonlinear stability

 \begin{rem} The eigenvalue $0$ for the Hessian is expected since the equilibrium $M_e$ lies on the curve obtained by intersecting the ellipsoids \eqref{second_condition} and \eqref{first_condition}, both having centers at the origin; the $0$-eigenspace is tangent to this curve of equilibria, as proved above.
 So the only stability we can expect is the stability transversal to the direction of the curve of equilibria. \end{rem}

 \textbf{Acknowledgements.} The authors acknowledge the very helpful discussions with Daisuke Tarama.
 T.S.
-Ratiu has been partially supported by a Swiss National Science Foundation grant.
-P. Birtea has been supported by PN 2 ID 1081 and PN 2 ID 131 grants.
+Ratiu was partially supported by Swiss NSF grant 200020-126630 and by the government grant of the Russian Federation for support of research projects implemented by leading scientists, Lomonosov Moscow State University, under the agreement No. 11.G34.31.0054.
+P. Birtea has been supported by CNCSIS - UEFISCDI, project number PNII - IDEI code 1081/2008 No. 550/2009 and by Romanian National University Research Council (CNCSIS-UEFISCU), project PNII-IDEI 131/2008.
 M. Turhan has been partially supported by a Swiss National Science Foundation grant.\\ Some of the computations have been done using Maple 11.